outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - however, some structures can prevent this error, like prioritizing identifying error types, allowing them to occur where useful & using them as an input to learning
             - in this case, a pattern of over-prioritization errors would lead to fewer errors rather than more over-prioritization errors
         - example:
-          - copying the human brain as a source of structures to implement in algorithms to copy methods of generating solutions also copies the errors of the human brain like bias
+          - stupidly copying the human brain as a source of structures to implement in algorithms to copy methods of generating solutions also copies the errors of the human brain like bias
-          - copying physics structures like rules to prevent error types in info processing (rules like 'identifying lack of information to solve a problem', 'identifying its own over-prioritization of patterns over meaning', 'identifying its own incentives towards cheaper solutions') can help prevent this copying error of copying the exact structure to minimize work of improving the output with structural modifications
+          - copying physics structures like 'rules to prevent info processing error types' can help prevent this error of stupidly copying the brain structure as it is to minimize work of improving the output with structural modifications
+            - rules like:
+              - 'identifying lack of information or other resources required to solve a problem'
+              - 'identifying its own assumptions that may not be constant'
+              - 'identifying its own over-prioritization of patterns over meaning'
+              - 'identifying its own incentives towards cheaper solutions'
+          - for a 'find a prediction function' problem, this could take the form of:
+            - identify insufficient info: identifying when a function cant be specified further bc the info available is insufficient to resolve ambiguities in its structure
+            - change constant/assumption: identifying when a variable is likely to have corrupt data bc it doesnt follow patterns of any other variable seen across data sets
+            - identify over-prioritization of patterns: identifying the patterns in a data set accurately but not identifying the meaning of those patterns (the reason/cause of the pattern is 'researcher injecting bias')
+            - identifying incentives prioritizing cheap solutions: identifying & implementing a low-cost solution like regression or Ai without recognizing efficiencies gained from other more expensive solutions that will produce cheaper solutions in future resolutions of this problem type
         - example:
           - an error in selecting a prediction function will output errors in predictions made using it
           - this can be offset by weighting the predicting function or using it only according to its known error types